Medi-Cal (California Medicaid) CalAIM’s Enhanced Care Management & Community Supports

 Assets

-There is a Look-Back Period during which Medi-Cal scrutinizes past asset transfers of persons.
-However, it is not applicable for persons who live at home or in the community and applying for Medi-Cal.
-For persons applying for Medi-Cal nursing home care, the “look-back” may be applicable.
-With the elimination of the asset limit, assets transferred on or after 1/1/24 are not considered.
-Assets transferred prior to 1/1/24 are still being scrutinized.
-The 30-month Look-Back Period is being phased out month-by-month and will be completely eliminated by July of 2026.
+California has a Look-Back Period, during which Medi-Cal scrutinizes one’s past asset transfers.
+While it is not applicable for persons who live at home or in the community and applying for Medi-Cal, it may be applicable for persons applying for Medi-Cal nursing home care.
+With the elimination of the asset limit, only assets transferred prior to 1/1/24 are still being scrutinized.
+Furthermore, the 30-month Look-Back Period is being phased out month-by-month and will be completely eliminated by July of 2026.
+Note: With the reimplementation of the asset limit, it is expected that Medi-Cal will reinstate their Look-Back Period.
+This page will be updated as more information becomes available.

 Medical Criteria: Functional Need